Make water 'softer,' taste betterRosie Romero

 A typical glass of Arizona water has at least 15 gpg.

 You probably can't taste it, but you can see it.
-Hard water can cause two noticeable things to happen:
+Hard water can cause two noticeable things to happen: The chemicals can cause a chalky film called limescale to form on the inside edges of your faucets and drains.
+You might see the same thing inside your teakettle.
+It's almost certainly in your water heater.

 Is it worth the money?